db0sch/awesome_webradios/README.md

 - Bon Entendeur - [website](http://bonentendeur.com/) | one hour to discover music and artist best quotes
 - HACKER - [website](https://open.spotify.com/user/wutangbifi/playlist/0Jt2JW0NTIL6MvV9dSOnqZ) | spotify playlist to find the flow when you are coding
 - di.fm - [website](https://www.di.fm) | a web radio for electronic music lovers with a different sation for each genre
+- Reverberation [website](http://reverberationradio.com/) | weekly mixes of largely forgotten tracks drawing from decades of strange pop and instrumentals